jon-hanson/parsecj/README.md

 This section describes how the Haskell code from the [Parsec paper](http://research.microsoft.com/en-us/um/people/daan/download/papers/parsec-paper.pdf) paper has been translated into Java.

-Note, the code described below does not exactly match the implementation code of ParsecJ - it has been simplified for expository purposes.
+Note, the Java code described below does not exactly match the implementation code of ParsecJ - it has been simplified for expository purposes.

 ## Section 3